mochan-b/pytorch-tutorial1/README.md

 # pytorch-tutorial1

-More detailed description of the pytorch transformer tutorial
+More detailed description of the pytorch transformer tutorial.